Cantera/cantera/doc/sphinx/reference/glossary.md

 {.glossary}
 RT
-: Product of the gas constant (R) and the temperature
+: Product of the universal gas constant (R) and the temperature

 {.glossary}
 SHE